Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Does it affect all companies equally?

-Yes, although requirements vary depending on packaging type and production volume.
-SMEs can join collective systems to simplify compliance.
+Yes, although the obligations vary depending on the type of packaging and the volume.
+SMEs can join collective systems (SCRAPs) that simplify compliance.

-How is EPR linked to the circular economy?
+How is EPR related to the circular economy?

-EPR is the mechanism that operationalises circularity in the packaging sector by promoting ecodesign, reuse and recycling.
+EPR is the mechanism that makes the circular economy effective in the packaging sector, promoting ecodesign, reuse and recycling.

 Carolina Skarupa